francisuadm/NUCPC/README.md

 Update the Time/Date and Timezone, and use the NTP Server 172.17.32.253 or 132.189.40.119

 Select Account make sure you have the correct account and password.
 Under "Supported meeting mode" make sure its set to "Microsoft Teams (default)" then click Save and exit.

-PC Name – SiteCodeTRSRoomName
-Make sure you the Time/Date correct and Timezone is updated Change NTP Server -

 Install Logitech Sync – Link

 Install VNC Viewer

 Enable Remote Desktop

 Execute this command in NUC PC